-Effects of altitudes on gut structure, digestive enzyme activity and gut microbiota of Cyprinuscarpio var.
+Effects of altitude on gut structure, digestive enzyme activity and gut microbiota of Cyprinus carpio var.
 Jinbei in rice field

 • Objective In order to explore the gut structure, digestive enzyme activity and gut microbiota characteristics of Cyprinus carpio var.
 Jinbei at different altitudes.

 Result The villus height of C. carpio var.
-Jinbei in low altitude group (521.04 μm) was significantly higher than those of the middle altitude group (438.01 μm) and high altitude group (419.39 μm) (P< 0.05).
+Jinbei of the low altitude group (521.04 μm) was significantly higher than those of the middle altitude group (438.01 μm) and high altitude group (419.39 μm) (P< 0.05).
 The trypsin activity of C. carpio var.
-Jinbei in the middle altitude group (4541.65 U/mg) was significantly higher than those of the low altitude group (4023.72 U/mg) and the high altitude group (3722.1 U/mg) (P<0.05).
+Jinbei of the middle altitude group (4541.65 U/mg) was significantly higher than those of the low altitude group (4023.72 U/mg) and high altitude group (3722.1 U/mg) (P<0.05).
 Actinobacteria, Firmicutes, Proteobacteria, Chloroflexi and Tenericutes were the main gut microbiota of C. carpio var.
-Jinbei in rice fields.
+Jinbei in rice field.

-Conclusion Different altitudes affect the intestinal morphology, digestive enzyme activity, and gut microbiota structure of the C. carpio var.
+Conclusion Different altitudes affect the intestinal morphology, digestive enzyme activity, and gut microbiota structure of C. carpio var.
 Jinbei in rice field.
 Although the gut microbiota of C. carpio var.
-Jinbei in rice fields changed at different altitudes, it still maintained a relatively stable gut microbiota dominated by Actinobacteria, indicating that the gut of C. carpio var.
-Jinbei has been adapted to the ecological environment of rice field.
+Jinbei in rice field changes at different altitudes, it still maintains a relatively stable gut microbiota dominated by Actinobacteria, indicating that C. carpio var.
+Jinbei gut has been adapted to the ecological environment in rice field.

 • loading